-PATRICIA SAPUTO, CA, ICD.D

-Chief Financial Officer of Placements Italcan Inc. (a diversified investment company)
+PATRICIA SAPUTO, CA, ICD.D Chief Financial Officer of Placements Italcan Inc. (a diversified investment company) Québec, Canada

-Holdings: 2,000 Common Shares, 8,000 Options $^{(3)}$ and 15,971 DSU $^{(4)}$
+Holdings: 2,000 Common Shares, 4,000 Options $^{(3)}$ and 18,268 DSU $^{(4)}$

 Patricia Saputo is a chartered accountant who worked in accounting and estate tax planning from 1991 to 1998 with Samson Bélair Deloitte & Touche.
-Since 1998, she has been the controller of Placements Italcan Inc. and, as of 2002, she became the Chief Financial Officer.
+Since 1998, she has been the controller of Placements Italcan Inc. and, as of 2002, she became its Chief Financial Officer.
 Mrs. Saputo is also President of Pasa Holdings Inc., an investment holding company.